Pyomo/mpi-sppy/doc/src/confidence_intervals.rst

 =======================

-If we want to assess the quality of a given candidate solution ``xhat_one`` (a first stage policy), we could try and evaluate the optimality gap, i.e. the gap between the value of the objective function at ``xhat_one`` and the value of the solution to our problem.
+If we want to assess the quality of a given candidate solution ``xhat_one`` (a first stage solution), we could try and evaluate the optimality gap, i.e. the gap between the value of the objective function at ``xhat_one`` and the value of the solution to the problem.
 The class ``MMWConfidenceIntervals`` compute an estimator of the optimality gap as described in [mmw1999]_ (Section 3.2) and an asymptotic confidence interval for this gap.